DallanQ/race_for_the_galaxy/Manual.md

 **For these developments, score end of the game VPs for every card in its owner's tableau that satisfies one of the conditions listed on that development (and for every 3 VPs in chips its owner has in the case of Galactic Renaissance).
 For each 6-cost development, a given card can score in only one of its categories.
 Conditions listed in ALL CAPS are titles of specific cards.
 For each listed card present in the owner's tableau, award the indicated VPs.**

-### (a yellow bold "ALIEN" text) Tech Institute (Page 12)
+### **ALIEN** Tech Institute (Page 12)

-(An icon of a hexagon with 3 inside)/ (an icon of a yellow cirlce with a black and red border) Alien technology production world
+(An icon of a hexagon with 3 inside)/ (an icon of a yellow circle with a black and red border) Alien technology production world

-(An icon of a hexagon with 2 inside)/ (an icon of a yellow cirlce with a black and red middle ring) Alien technology windfall world
+(An icon of a hexagon with 2 inside)/ (an icon of a yellow circle with a black and red middle ring) Alien technology windfall world

 (An icon of a hexagon with 2 inside)/ (a yellow bold "ALIEN" text) card (including this one)

 #### FREE TRADE ASSOCIATION (Page 12)

-(An icon of a hexagon with 2 inside)/ (an icon of a blue cirlce with a black and red border) Novelty Production World
+(An icon of a hexagon with 2 inside)/ (an icon of a blue circle with a black and red border) Novelty Production World

-(An icon of a hexagon with 2 inside)/ (an icon of a blue cirlce with a black and red middle ring and a white center) Novelty Windfall World
+(An icon of a hexagon with 2 inside)/ (an icon of a blue circle with a black and red middle ring and a white center) Novelty Windfall World

 (An icon of a hexagon with 2 inside)/ (a beige diamond) CONSUMER MARKETS, (a grey circle with a black border) EXPANDIN COLONY